microwave-industries/tabwise-backend/README.md

 ### Step 3.
 Split it!
+Now, everyone selects the receipt items that they were involved in.
 Once we verify that everything tallies, everyone gets a unique, customised link to pay you exactly what they owe you!

 | Summary and payment link generated | Pre-filled with restaurant and payer name | Simple, free credit card payment |
 |---|---|---|